PrerArya/Protein-Structure-Prediction/README.md

 4. Iterative Refinement: It iteratively refines the initial protein structure prediction using the encoded evolutionary information and attention mechanism.
 This iterative process helps improve the accuracy of the final structure prediction.<br>
 5. Deep Learning Architecture: ESMFold employs a deep learning architecture, likely based on neural networks, to learn the complex relationships between sequence data and protein structures.<br>
 6. Training: The model is trained on a large dataset of protein sequences and their experimentally determined structures.
 During training, it learns to predict accurate protein structures by minimizing the difference between predicted and experimental structures.<br>
 Output: The output of ESMFold is a predicted 3D structure of the target protein sequence, represented in terms of coordinates of atoms in space.
-This predicted structure provides valuable insights into the protein's function and potential interactions with other molecules.
+This predicted structure provides valuable insights into the protein's function and potential interactions with other molecules.<br>
+ # How to Use :
+ One can clone the repo and directly start using since it has a virtual environment in it.